 Food, drink and chew gums won’t be permitted either.
 Or, smoking tobacco of course.
 There will probably be available ashtrays placed outside the museums on a designated area for smoking cigars.
 We don’t want to blow the gum on some valuable painting or other visitor’s hair either.
 Food and drink can also be very harmful to the artwork.

 Understandably, people tend to spend at least a couple of hours in the museums and can get hungry or thirsty on the way.
-Many museums will offer cafeterias or restaurants in the same building or at least benches with tables in front of the building where you can grab a bite.
-Keep in mind though when entering a museum you might not be allowed to go in with a food in your bag unless is packed.
+Many museums will offer cafeterias or restaurants in the same building or at least benches with tables in front of the building, where you can grab a bite.
+Keep in mind though, when entering a museum you might not be allowed to go in with food in your bag unless is packed.
 The truth is that food leftovers can attract insects that can damage the art.
 As you enter and leave the building some museums will inspect your bag or purse.

 So, except that we all should forget about the outside world for a while when we are in the museums, including food and snacks, we should take our garbage with us too.
 Finally, food will definitely distract us from the art.
 Enjoying art and food at the same time isn’t possible anyway.
 They both need special attention.

 Anyhow, we shouldn’t let ourselves get exhausted.
 Spending three to four hours at most will be just enough reasonable time for anyone to spend it in the museum.
 Anything more than that will probably affect and ruin the impressions simply because the body and mind will start feeling a bit tired.
 Try to stick to these hours to make the most of your experience.
 However big the museum might be, you can always come back another time.

 Some people tend to read about the museum, artists, and exhibits beforehand while others explore more afterward.
 There is no right way.
 The best thing anyone can do is just to relax while exploring inside.
 And you don’t really need to feel anything or connect in some way with the art every time.